-&lt;sup>44 We focus on global indicators and have not included indices like the United States Business R&D and Innovation Survey (BRDIS) which came into being through the United States National Science Foundation (NSF), and the Economic Directorate of the Bureau of the Census, to produce the Business R&D and Innovation Survey (BRDIS) which first was used as a pilot survey in 2009.
+44 We focus on global indicators and have not included indices such as the United States Business R&D and Innovation Survey (BRDIS), which came into being through the United States National Science Foundation (NSF) and the Economic Directorate of the Bureau of the Census, to produce the Business R&D and Innovation Survey (BRDIS) which first was used as a pilot survey in 2009.
 The survey covered a sample of 40,000 firms with five or more (Gault, 2010).
 Gault, F. (2010).
 Innovation Strategies for a Global Economy: Development, Implementation, Measurement, and Measurement.
 Available Online. https://prd-idrc.azureedge.net/sites/default/files/openebooks/484-0/index.html

-&lt;sup>45 OECD and Eurostat.
-Oslo Manual: Proposed Guidelines for Collecting and Interpreting Technological Innovation Data Third Edition.
-Paris: OECD Publications, 2005.
+45 OECD and Eurostat (2005).
+Oslo Manual: Guidelines for Collecting and Interpreting Technological Innovation Data Third Edition.
+Paris: OECD Publications